Accessibility Statement

 Preparation of this accessibility statement

-This statement was prepared on 6 February 2024.
-It updates the accessibility statement prepared on 30 November 2023.
-It will be reviewed annually and will also be subject to evaluation and update following a substantial revision of the website.
+This statement was prepared on 15 January 2026.
+It updates the accessibility statement prepared on 14 January 2025.
+This will be reviewed annually and will also be subject to evaluation and update following a substantial revision of the website.

 Feedback and contact information